Writing Across Disciplines

 This seminar explores a significant literary period, topic, author, or theme in the study of literature.
 Readings vary by term and include both primary texts and secondary sources.
 Students will gain practice in the written analysis of literature, interacting with major historical and cultural discourses that literature engages, and producing distinct and recognizable forms of literary argument.
 This course will provide students with the concepts, skills, and strategies needed to succeed in their capstone course.
 Requirements include active class participation, the close reading paper, an argumentative research paper, and a presentation.
 Required of all English majors, preferable in the junior year.

-Special Topics in Literature – Writing with Anisfield-Wolf
+Special Topics in Literature – Reading and Writing the Memoir

 ENGL 385